Helene Weiss: Life

 In 1934, Heidegger rejected Helene Weiß as a doctoral candidate because she was Jewish («weil sie Jüdin war») (Ernst Tugendhat, Interview with Radio Suisse-Romande DRS 2, 29.9.1989).
 She had studied with Heidegger since 1920.

 Weiss fled to Switzerland and took the doctorate at Basel in 1935 under the direction of Herman Schmalenbach, a student of Eucken and Paul Häberlin.
-The publication of her dissertation, Chance in the Philosophy of Aristotle, was delayed by the circumstances of the time and finally appeared in Basel under the title Causality and Chance in the Philosophy of Aristotle in 1942, later republished posthumously in Darmstedt in 1967.
+The publication of her dissertation, Chance in the Philosophy of Aristotle, was delayed by the circumstances of the time and finally appeared in Basel under the title Causality and Chance in the Philosophy of Aristotle in 1942, later republished posthumously in Darmstadt in 1967.
 At Basel, in addition to the support from the philosophers Schmalenbach and Häberlin, her studies in classics were supported by the important Swiss classical scholar :de:Peter von der Mühll.
 With their help, she was able to continue her Aristotle studies at the University of Cambridge from 1937.
 She remained in Great Britain throughout and after the war, ultimately teaching mainly at the University of Glasgow, until her death.
 She died in 1951 under treatment in Basel.
 Her academic publications written after 1937 are written in English.

 Notes of Heidegger's seminars

 Throughout the 1920s and into the early 30s, Weiss took notes of the manifold seminars of Martin Heidegger she attended, supplementing them with copies of the lecture notes made by fellow students including Hermann Mörchen (1906–1990), Hans W. Loewald (1906–1993) and Franz Josef Brecht (1899–1982).
 Immediately after the end of the Second World War, Weiss handed this extensive archive of Heidegger's formative academic teaching to her nephew, Ernst Tugendhat (1930–2023), later a major German philosopher.
-In 1992 Tugendhat, who had studied classics at Stanford 1944—1949, deposited the archive for research purposes with the Stanford University library, where it was first overseen by the Heidegger researcher and religion scholar Thomas Sheehan.
+In 1992, Tugendhat, who had studied classics at Stanford 1944—1949, deposited the archive for research purposes with the Stanford University library, where it was first overseen by the Heidegger researcher and religion scholar Thomas Sheehan.

 A number of studies and a recent book, attempt, via the Weiss notes, to characterize especially the importance of Aristotle in the early seminars of the 1920s and the development of Being and Time.